sampsyo/ppl-intro/ppl.md

 ## Conditioning

 The next important piece of a PPL is a *conditioning* construct.
-Conditioning lets you determine how much to weight to give to a given execution in a program.
+Conditioning lets you determine how much weight to give to a given execution in a program.
 Crucially, you can choose the weight of an execution partway through the run---after doing some of the computation.
 You can even mark an execution as *completely irrelevant*, effectively filtering the executions to a subset.